:help pages, generated

 They are sold below cost price.

-There is a small clinic at the project, which provides children and their
+There is a clinic at the project, which provides children and their family

-family with medical help.
+available.
 When needed, transport to a hospital is offered.
+Immunization

-Immunization programs are carried out and help is provided when an epidemic is
+programs are carried out and help is provided when an epidemic is breaking out

 Summer 1994 to summer 1995 I spent a whole year at the centre, working as a